IBM-Cloud/docs/local/index.md

 <ol>
 <li>You provide the VMware configuration that meets the specifications for compute resources, networking, and storage.
 For more information about the infrastructure requirements, see <a href="../local/index.html#localinfra">{{site.data.keyword.Bluemix_notm}} Local infrastructure requirements</a>.</li>
-<li>You provide the vCenter cluster credentials to be used by the inception virtual server.
+<li>You provide the vCenter cluster credentials to be used by the inception virtual machine.
 You must provide the following information:
 <ul>
 <li>Name of the VMware cluster</li>
 <li>vCenter cluster credentials including the user ID and password</li>